Exactly solvable conformal field theories: Basics of 2d CFT

 \subsection{Correlation functions}

 Correlation functions are observables of quantum field theory: quantities that we can in principle compute, and compare with experimental data.
-We will focus on $N$-point functions on the Riemann sphere: functions of $N$ distinct positions $z_1,z_2,\dots, z_N\in \overline{\mathbb{C}}$, which are written in terms of $N$ fields as
+We will focus on $N$-point \myindex{correlation functions} (or \myindex{$N$-point functions} for short) on the Riemann sphere: functions of $N$ distinct positions $z_1,z_2,\dots, z_N\in \overline{\mathbb{C}}$, which are written in terms of $N$ fields as

 Correlation functions are assumed to depend linearly on fields: in particular, this implies $\partial_{z_1}\left< V_1(z_1) \cdots \right> = \left< \partial_{z_1} V_1(z_1) \cdots \right>$.
 All the assumptions and results of Section \ref{sec:fope} may be understood as constraints on correlation functions.
-In 2d CFT, there are other observables that we will not consider, such as: \begin{itemize} \item Correlation functions on higher-genus Riemann surfaces, starting with the torus. \item Correlation functions on Riemann surfaces with boundaries, starting with the disc. \item Correlation functions in the presence of defect lines. \item Entanglement entropy. \end{itemize}
+In 2d CFT, there are other observables that we will not consider, such as: \begin{itemize} \item Correlation functions on higher-genus Riemann surfaces, starting from the torus. \item Correlation functions on Riemann surfaces with boundaries, starting from the disc. \item Correlation functions in the presence of defect lines. \item Entanglement entropy. \end{itemize}